 The reality is that the Court is not interested in the reasons for the break-down of the marriage.
-They will want to focus on the future instead – and in particular the needs of the two parts of the family.
-For this reason the presence of a new partner, regardless of whether that new relationship began during the marriage or after separation, will usually make little difference unless the new partner has an impact on the parties’ respective needs.
+They want to focus on the future instead – and in particular the needs of the two parts of the family.
+For this reason the presence of a new partner, regardless of whether that new relationship began during the marriage or after separation, will usually make little difference unless the new partner’s financial situation has an impact on the parties’ respective needs.

 A couple of examples may help to demonstrate the Court’s approach:

-- Janet and John separated after John discovered that Janet had been having an affair with a wealthy friend of the family, Ray, for several years.
+- Janet and John separated after John discovered that Janet had been having an affair with a wealthy friend of the family, Charlie, for several years.

-- Janet and John agree that the children will live with Janet when she moves in with Ray.
+- Janet and John agree that the children will live with Janet when she moves in with Charlie.

 - The Court will still order that Janet should receive a share of the capital assets that have been built up during the marriage, even though John is convinced that it is her fault that the marriage ended.

 - What she receives will be decided following consideration of Janet’s contributions to the marriage.
 In addition, Janet’s ongoing and future contribution in playing a role as the children’s primary carer will also influence what she might get.
 Her relationship with Charlie, and cohabitation with him, is unlikely to make any difference.

 - The Court will also consider John’s own contribution and needs and try to balance these concerns wherever possible.
 Where there are limited finances available then ensuring the children are provided for will be the first consideration.

 - The maintenance that John pays the children may be calculated in accordance with the child maintenance scheme or agreed between Janet and John.
 Either way, the amount that John pays will not be reduced by Janet’s cohabitation.